alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 And you are ordered by your boss to stay up one night on watch, because apperently the security guy is sick.
 You also hear something about the robot would roam around after midnight.

 The boss said: "Relax, it's not a big deal.
-Just don't let anyone enter the control room."
+Just don't let anyone or anything enter the control room."

-And when the clock hits 12:00 AM, you started to think maybe it is a mistake to stay after all.
+When the clock hits 12:00 AM, you started to feel that this will be the longest night of your life - or maybe the shortest one.

 ### Rules